ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 Another possible query speed gain is to cache HMM layers for each user, as emissions do not need to be recalculated for each request.

-As mentionned in [Equation ???](#eq-gci), one could merge the spatial and temporal components of the GCI into one data structure.
+As mentioned in [Equation 3](#eq-gci), one could merge the spatial and temporal components of the GCI into one data structure.
 This would reduce the amount of trips to check for each query, but would increase RAM usage and boot time.

 In order to reduce boot times when multiple boot times are needed for the same dataset, one could pre-compute the needed datastructures (e.g. TripSegments, GCI, ...) in a similar manner to PTS.
 One could save the pre-computed datastructures to hard drive and then load them on boot request.

-Ath the moment, both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
+At the moment, both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
 This is not accurate for trip segments with varying speeds.
 This could be learnt for each trip, or inferred from OSM data, in order to improve the emission score.

 # Conclusion